 OK, maybe we are trying to pack too much into one weekend, but what girls getaway would be complete without some TLC?
 An afternoon at the spa is a must and we have booked a variety of treatments.
 From pedicures to massages to facials - we each have our personal preferences.
 Then, back to the condo for a hot tub soak and a night at the fire pit (with the local growlers and wines we grabbed the day before) to revel in our last night.You can't beat it!

-I know it was just Mother's Day, but that doesn't mean that you and the women in your life don't deserve some additional pampering.
+You might be getting a head start on your holiday shopping, but that doesn't mean that you don't deserve some additional pampering.
 With all the headaches of everyday life, we need these breaks and the bonding that goes with them.
 Personally, I feel more refreshed after a few days with my sister, friends and mom than I do after a whole week's vacation with my kiddos and my other half.
-Besides, we better get our while we can - summer break and Father's Day are right around the corner!
+Besides, we betters get our while we can – the holidays are just around the corner!